 We started out with some EdgeRouter Lite and EdgeRouter POE boxes which at the time (2014/2015) were quite shiny little boxes with quite some bang for the buck.
 We even tried (and succeeded) to get B.A.T.M.A.N. adv. to run on one of them, but this turned out to be painful and not update-safe to we dropped the approach into the bin of history and the boxes went there with it.

 When the EdgeRouter X and EdgeRouter X-SFP dropped they opened up a new incredibly cheap opportunity for simple routers and switches.
-We still use some of those in some small setups where we need a small PoE and VLAN capable switch with or without and the need for IP routing / CPE functionality.
+We still use some of those in some small setups where we need a small switch with PoE and VLAN capabilities, with or without and the need for IP routing / CPE functionality.
 The fact that they can run OpenVPN with enough throughput to fill some not so broadband-ish DSL lines is the cherry on top.

 PCengines APU Boards

 The main platform we use as routers since 2015ish are APU boards by PCEngines.
 These small form factor, fanless and low power (6-8W) boards come with a regular amd64 CPU, 2GB or 4GB of RAM, 2-4 1GB NICs and can (and should) be fitted with a mS-ATA SSD.

 They run any off the shelf Linux – Debian in our case – and therefore can run any daemon, tool, or infrastructure component you can imagine.
 We use bird for IP routing (with OSPF + BGP), VXLAN overlays to set up PTP L2 bridges and B.A.T.M.A.N. adv. on top, as described in more detail in a previous post.
 As of today our network consists of 35 backbone and edge routers based on this platforms and more to come.

 For 19″ installations we use the 19″ version which includes the board + PSU.